Indigo Tribe: Oath

 As with the other Corps of the emotional spectrum, the Indigo Tribe charges its rings by reciting an oath, but uses a power staff instead of a power battery.
-In its first extended appearance, the Indigo Tribe speaks a language that the power ring cannot translate, although Indigo-1 later explains that her Tribe can speak languages others can understand.
-Regardless, the oath has only been rendered in the aforementioned fictional language.
-Johns has said that the Corps oaths have a tempo regardless of what language they are spoken in, adding: "But speaking of languages, the Indigo Tribe speaks an interesting one."
+The oath is spoken in an alien language that power rings cannot translate.
+Johns has said that the Corps oaths have a tempo regardless of what language they are spoken in, adding that "the Indigo Tribe speaks an interesting one."